Newsies: Historical accuracy

 The actual newsboys' strike of 1899 lasted from July 20 to August 2.
 The leader of the strike was a one-eyed young man named Louis Balletti, nicknamed "Kid Blink", who spoke with a heavy Brooklyn accent that was often phonetically transcribed when he was quoted by newspapers.
-Kid Blink is featured in the film as a minor supporting character, while the role of strike leader is given to the fictional Jack "Cowboy" Kelly.
+Kid Blink is featured in the film as a minor supporting character played by Trey Parker, while the role of strike leader is given to the fictional Jack "Cowboy" Kelly (Christian Bale).
 Kid Blink and another real-life newsie, Morris Cohen, were the inspiration for Kelly.
-The actual strike ended with a compromise: the World and Journal agreed to buy back all unsold copies of the newspapers.
+The actual strike ended with a compromise: the New York World and New York Journal agreed to buy back all unsold copies of the newspapers.

 Stage adaptation

-Disney Theatrical Productions produced a stage musical based on the film that played at the Paper Mill Playhouse in Millburn, New Jersey, starting on September 25, 2011, through October 16, starring Jeremy Jordan as Jack.
+Disney Theatrical Productions produced a stage musical based on the film that played at the Paper Mill Playhouse in Millburn, New Jersey starting on September 25, 2011 through October 16, starring Jeremy Jordan as Jack.
 Newsies!: The Musical contains songs from the film, as well as several new numbers.

-The musical opened to previews on Broadway at the Nederlander Theatre for a limited engagement from March 15, 2012, to March 28, 2012, in previews and from March 29, 2012, to June 10, 2012, in its official engagement.
-This was later extended through August 19, 2012, after the first weekend of previews and then extended again, this time to an open-ended run.
-The show went on to earn eight Tony Award nominations, including Best Musical, winning Best Choreography and Best Original Score.
+The musical opened to previews on Broadway at the Nederlander Theatre for a limited engagement from March 15, 2012 to March 28, 2012, in previews from March 29, 2012 to June 10, 2012, in its official engagement.
+This was later extended through August 19, 2012 after the first weekend of previews and then extended again, this time to an open-ended run.
+The show went on to earn eight Tony Award nominations, including Best Musical, winning Best Choreography and Best Original Score at the 66th Tony Awards.
 The show closed on August 24, 2014, having played 1,004 performances.